 Segmenting Your Audience

-Segmented donation forms can also be used to appeal to donors with very different finances.
+Another option is to create separate donation forms for various audiences.
+Segmented donation forms can be used to appeal to donors with very different finances.
 Let’s say you want to send an appeal to past donors to your cause.
 You have lots of donors who gave $25 to $50 in the past year and some others who gave less.
 But you also have some donors who have given anywhere from $200 to $1,000.

 Typically, they might all receive an appeal with these suggested donations.